-If you cannot claim all of this year's credit because it is more than your New York State tax less other credits, you can carry over the unused amount to the following ten years; or, if you are the owner of a new business, you may qualify for a refund (see Refundable unused investment credit below).
+If you cannot claim all of this year's credit because it is more than your New York State tax less other credits, you can carry over the unused amount to the following ten years; or, if you are the owner of a new business, or are an eligible farmer, you may qualify for a refund (see Refundable unused investment credit below).

-Any unused investment credit carried over from tax years prior to 2009 may not be claimed on your 2019 Form IT-212.
+Any unused investment credit carried over from tax years prior to 2013 may not be claimed on your 2023 Form IT-212.